 Karmic bonds between lives, promises that one does to ourselves not to go through a situation again (for example, suffered too much in love and before dying to tell yourself that you will never fall in love, and see how many and many lives don’t find a stable couple or that love you crave) have been the order of the day in many of the results that have been coming out in different sessions.

 One becomes humble.
-Because suddenly we understand “in flesh and blood” that there’s much more than this “body” that inhabits now, and because he also understands that there are things that surpass him, he has had to spend many times in the same situation to understand and learn the lesson, and that by the simple fact of not being able to understand that love, helping others and sharing, are the most precious gifts you have and what is most valued when you leave this school of life, suddenly make many things come to a new perspective.
+Because suddenly we understand “in flesh and blood” that there’s much more than this “body” that inhabits now, and because we also understands that there are things that surpass us, that we have had to spend many times in the same situation to understand and learn the lesson, and that by the simple fact of not being able to understand that love, helping others and sharing, are the most precious gifts you have and what is most valued when you leave this school of life, suddenly make many things come to a new perspective.

 Who was I in another life?